EnableX/One-to-One-Video-Call-Webrtc-Application-Sample-for-Android/README.md

 ### 4.4 Handle Server Events

 EnableX Platform will emit back many events related to the ongoing RTC Session as and when they occur implicitly or explicitly as a result of user interaction.
-We use delegates of handle all such events.
+We use Call Back Methods to handle all such events.

 ```
-/* Example of Delegates */
+/* Example of Call Back Methods */

-/* Delegate: onRoomConnected
+/* Call Back Method: onRoomConnected
 Handles successful connection to the Virtual Room */

 void onRoomConnected(EnxRoom enxRoom, JSONObject roomMetaData){